-Provided by graduate students, all pursuing a Master of Science in Environmental Education from Southern Oregon University, Fall in the Field provides place-based environmental education through day hikes and residential camps.
-This year, we are offering educational programs through the lens of interdependence, highlighting the biodiversity of our region and how we are all connected to the natural environment.
-These lessons will be available for classes from kindergarten up through twelfth grade, depending on site availability.
+Provided by graduate students pursuing a Master of Science in Environmental Education from Southern Oregon University, Fall in the Field provides place-based environmental education through day and multi-day experiences.
+This year, we are offering educational programs in which students will Take a Closer Look and Find their Nature Nook.
+These lessons are offered to classes from 3rd grade up to 8th grade, depending on site availability.

 Measure 99 is available to 5th and 6th grade classes to experience Environmental Education.
 Outdoor school funding covers the full costs of outdoor school for Oregon public school students.
 They also offer support to all types of students and classes.
 They can support accessibility challenges with all terrain wheelchairs, different learning styles with instructional aides, and transportation issues with busses.
 Contact us at firstname.lastname@example.org to inquire about further funding and accommodation needs.

 Day programs will take place at two locations within the vast Southern Oregon wilderness.
 Southern Oregon ecosystems are known for their rich biodiversity and cultural significance which we explore through our outdoor education program.
 Our day programs give students the chance to explore the diverse eco-regions during a variety of place-based, student centric, standards-aligned lessons.
 Locations for day programs include the Hobart Bluff trail located off the Pacific Crest Trail in the Cascade Siskiyou National Monument and Cantrall Buckely County Park located in Jacksonville next to the beautiful Applegate river.